While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 This only further solidifies the need for strong print assets.
 Looking for some more inspiration?
 Check out these genius print ads.

-Once your designer completes the ad(s) in the right specs, you’re ready to execute a campaign!
+Once your designer completes the ad(s) in the right specs, you’re ready to execute a marketing campaign!

 - business cards